-Carbon offsets are voluntary.
-People and businesses buy them to reduce their carbon footprints or build up their green image.
+Carbon offset credits are voluntary.
+People and businesses buy a carbon offset credit to reduce their carbon footprints or build up their green image.
 Carbon offsets can counteract specific activities like air travel and driving or events like weddings and conferences.

 Some environmentalists doubt the validity and effectiveness of carbon offsets.
 Because the commercial carbon trade is an emerging market, it's difficult to judge the quality of offset providers and projects.
 Trees don't always live a full life, sequestration projects (for the long-term containment of emissions) sometimes fail and offset companies occasionally deceive their customers.
 And voluntary offsets can easily become an excuse to overindulge and not feel guilty about it.